Are you wondering “does my dog need a bed in his crate?”

 As such, besides a bed, all your puppy needs are toys to keep them occupied while you’re gone.

 Look for sturdy, durable, crate-safe toys without any small parts that your puppy can swallow.
+Avoid plush toys and other things that your dog will totally shred.
+Kong chew toys are great options.
+Puzzle toys filled with crate-safe treats (like peanut butter) are also good.

 But don’t stuff your puppy’s crate with tons of toys because your pet will get bored quickly.